The Odyssey (1968 miniseries): Second episode: Ulysses, Nausicaa and Calypso

-As ordered by the goddess and also by her heart, Nausicaa has him washed and dressed by the maids, but she asks that, out of discretion, he did not follow her to the palace, or the young people would believe she had chosen him as a husband.
-Accepting the wishes of the girl, Ulysses goes alone to the city, while an internal voice (Athena) suggests to him how to behave in front of the sovereigns: Alcinous and Arete.
-The nobles and monarchs of the palace, suspicious of all the foreigners who come to their land, fill him with questions, only to apologize for their abrupt and gruff interrogation, after they recognize in the hero a good man with nothing to hide.
-In reality, in order not to cause a stir, Ulysses pretends to be a shipwrecked traveler in search of protection.
+Nausicaa has him washed and dressed by the maids, but she asks that, he did not follow her to the palace, or the young people would believe she had chosen him as a husband.
+Accepting the wishes of the girl, Ulysses goes to the city, while an internal voice suggests to him how to behave in front of the sovereigns: Alcinous and Arete.
+The nobles and monarchs of the palace, suspicious of all the foreigners who come to their land, fill him with questions, only to apologize for their interrogation, after they recognize a good man with nothing to hide.
+In reality, Ulysses pretends to be a shipwrecked traveler in search of protection.
 Alcinous tells that long ago his people, ruled by his grandfather, resided in the Land of the Cyclops, monstrous and violent beings, who continually threatened their lives; so they decided to move with the help of the gods to a new island, paying the price of being isolated and unknown to any traveler, except Ulysses.

-Hosted in the palace, Ulysses knows that the Phaeacians are peaceful and that they know how to build boats that never sink and never get lost, but have stopped building them worried by a prophecy: Poseidon, their protector, would have punished the Phaeacians by destroying the crew of the ship that will accompany an enemy on board.
-Ulysses, meanwhile, spends a lot of time with Nausicaa, telling her that until a few weeks ago he had been a prisoner in Ogygia for seven years, an islet in which the beautiful nymph Calypso is exiled, to whom Ulysses mentally resisted, until ordered by the gods, she didn't allow him to go on a raft.
+Hosted in the palace, Ulysses knows that the Phaeacians are peaceful and that they know how to build boats that never sink and never get lost, but have stopped building them worried by a prophecy: Poseidon, would have punished the Phaeacians by destroying the crew of the ship that will accompany an enemy on board.
+Ulysses spends a lot of time with Nausicaa, telling her that until a few weeks ago he had been a prisoner in Ogygia for seven years, an islet in which the nymph Calypso is exiled, to whom Ulysses mentally resisted, until ordered by the gods, she didn't allow him to go on a raft.

 A few days later, Odysseus is invited to see the games that will decree a husband for Nausicaa.
-The champion, therefore, asks the guest to participate in the sword contests, but Ulysses refuses, in order not to be recognised, at least until the athletes question his strength, making Ulysses so angry that not only he beats all the participants, but also risks to kill one.
-Sorry, Ulysses asks Alcinous for forgiveness, but he demands to know his name rather than to hear his apologies.
+The champion asks the guest to participate in the sword contests, but Ulysses refuses, in order not to be recognised, at least until the athletes question his strength, making Ulysses so angry that not only he beats all the participants, but also risks to kill one.
+Ulysses asks Alcinous for forgiveness, but he demands to know his name rather than to hear his apologies.